 - On "Some Assembly Required" - Giles: "Grave robbery?
 That's new.
 Interesting".
 Buffy: "I know you meant to say 'gross and disturbing'".

-- Also, when Spike gets himself a robot that looks like Buffy, because he can't get the real one to like him.
+- In "Intervention", when Spike gets himself a robot that looks like Buffy, because he can't get the real one to like him, this is the Scoobies reaction.

 - Jayne's reaction on walking in on Mal and Zoe during their deadpan "Take me, sir.
 Take me hard" scene.

-- And just about everyone's reaction upon seeing Jayne's statue in the episode "Jaynestown," including Jayne.
+- And just about everyone's reaction upon seeing Jayne's statue in "Jaynestown", including Jayne.

 - Jubal Early's reaction to River's giggling over the intercom while pretending she was the ship: "Well that's somewhat unsettlin'."